seanhodges-tw/api-docs/source/includes/reference/_recipients.md

 radio           | A radio button choice between options date            | A text box with a date picker

-Example data is also included in each field which should be shown to the user, along with a regex or min and mex length constraints that should be applied as field level validations.
+Example data is also included in each field which should be shown to the user, along with a regex or min and max length constraints that should be applied as field level validations.
 You can optionally implement the dynamic validation using the `validationAsync` field, however these checks wil also be done when a completed recipient is submitted to `POST /v1/accounts`.

 ### Response

 Field                                       | Description                                                     | Format
 ---------                                   | -------                                                         | -----------
 type                                        | "address"                                                       | Text